 Statutory insurance

-Do note that children are insured under the same plan of the parent with the higher income, if both parents are working.
+Do note that if both parents are working, children are insured under the same plan as the parent with the higher income.

 Benefits of statutory insurance